eloitanguy/wikidiver/README.md

 In order to assess the quality of the knowledge extraction, we put it to the test on the USA article: we consider a predicted fact correct if the fact is already present in Wikidata-vitals.

-The benchmark requires a setup (please also go through the relation setup first!):
+The benchmark requires a setup (please also go through the general setup first!):

     python benchmark.py --prepare